Grants for Kroc Institute Core Faculty

-The Kroc Institute offers grants of up to $5,000 to regular Kroc Institute faculty and faculty fellows to enhance current research or initiate new research projects broadly related to peace studies.
+For the academic year of 2023-24, the Kroc Institute offers grants of up to $5,000 to its core faculty to enhance current research or initiate new research projects broadly related to peace studies.

 Grants may be requested for archival or field research; research or editorial assistance; assistance for data collection or translation; or other research-related expenses.
 (Grants may not be used for conference attendance, to fund public events or to supplement faculty salary.
-Visiting Research Fellows are not eligible to apply.)
+Visiting Research Fellows and Faculty Fellows are not eligible to apply.)

 To apply, please submit: